danikaze/npm-bulk-validator/README.md

 - Fixed: default options behavior.
 Default options now get applied properly even if they change after defining a validator.
 - Fixed: `allowOverwriteValidator` now works for aliases and schemas too.
 - Fixed: Schemas now use properly options specified at the definition time, and local options for each property validation.
+- Added new schema options: `includeExternal` and `externalShouldFail`.
+- Added local options for schema validations (as a new 3rd parameter).